tianhe1120/gprs_2023/README.md

 ### `gprs prs-stats`

-After obtained combined sscore file, `prs-statistics` calculate BETA, AIC, AUC, PseudoR2 and OR ratio
+After obtained combined sscore file, `prs-stats` calculate BETA, AIC, AUC, PseudoR2 and OR ratio

 #### Options:
 ````
-  --score_file             the absolute path to combined .sscore file [required]
+  --score                  the absolute path to combined .sscore file [required]
-  --pheno_file             the absolute path to pheno file  [required]
+  --pheno                  the absolute path to pheno file  [required]
-  --output_name            the output name  [required]
-  --data_set_name          the name of the data-set i.e. gout_2019_GCST008970
-                           [required]
-  --clump_kb               distance(kb) parameter for clumping [required]
-  --clump_p1               first set of P-value for clumping [required]
-  --clump_r2               r2 value for clumping, default = 0.1
-  --prs_stats_R            the absolute path to "prs_stats.R"  [required]
+  --data                   output directory name to save the statistics.
+Recommended to keep it the same for one dataset for combine-stat function  [required]
+  --model                  model name for output.
+Recommended to include parameters for the model used to build PRS  [required]
-  --r_command              use "which R" in linux, and copy the path after
+  --r                      use "which R" in linux
-                           --r_command  [required]
+  --binary/--quantitative  whether phenotype is binary or quantitative; default: --quantitative
+  --pop_prev               population prevalence for binary trait.
+Required for binary trait but leave it blank or enter NA for quantitative trait
+  --plotroc/--no_plot      whether to plot ROC curve for binary trait.
+Leave it blank or --no_plot for quantitative trait
   --help                   Show this message and exit.
 ````
 #### Result:
-This option will generate .txt file in `stat` folder:
+This option will generate .txt file in `./result/stat` folder:
 - `*_stat.txt`

-### `gprs combine-prs-stat`
+### `gprs combine-stat`

 If you have more than one trained PRS model, `combine-prs-stat` function is designed to combine statistics results.
 For instance: the first PRS model was filtered with P < 0.05, the second PRS model was filtered with P < 0.0005.
 You will have DATA_0.05_stat.txt/DATA_0.0005_stat.txt